 Warriors and Iberian Citadels Route

-The Greeks knew the inhabitants of the Mediterranean coast on the Iberian Peninsula as Iberians.
-These peoples flourished and prospered in our lands, coexisting with the Phoenicians who later arrived in the Mediterranean and were finally absorbed by the Romans.
+The inhabitants of the Mediterranean coast on the Iberian Peninsula were known to the Greeks as the Iberians.
+These peoples flourished and prospered in our lands, coexisting with the Phoenicians who later arrived in the Mediterranean and were ultimately absorbed by the Romans.

 In Jaen you can visit the museum where there are unique sculptures from the 6th century BF.
 In Linares there is another museum with objects found in the Iberian-Roman town of Castulo where you can still see the ancient walls of the city.